amirmasoudabdol/SAM/docs/design.rst

 of the research.
 Just before applying any hacking strategies, a researcher can check if the pre-registered outcome is significant or not, *initial verdict*.
-If it is not, during the execution of a hacking strategy, it can ask his decision strategy whether to interrupt the hacking process, *intermediate verdict*.
+If it is not, during the execution of a hacking strategy, it can ask the decision strategy whether to interrupt the hacking process, *intermediate verdict*.
 After the completion of a hacking routine, the decision strategy evaluates the outcome, *hacking verdict*.
 Finally, in his *final verdict*, a researcher can look back at the history of his ``Experiment`` and pick the final result that is going to be submitted in the form of ``Submission``.

 Main variables and methods of ``DecisionStrategy`` are: